Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/README.md

 1. **Role Play Exercise** - A Mini Practice Interview

 - Pair up.
-For 3 to 5 minutes in each role, take turns playing (a) a Hiring Manager, then (b) a Candidate for an iOS developer position.
-- As the Hiring Manager, ask your Candidate to answer the following questions:
+For 3 to 5 minutes in each role, take turns playing a Hiring Manager, then a Candidate for an iOS developer position.
+As the Hiring Manager, ask your Candidate to answer the following questions:

 1. When and why would you use the keyword *weak*?
 2. What is a *retain cycle*?
 Can you give examples of when a retain cycle might occur?
 3. In Swift, is memory management for *value types* the same as memory management for *reference types*?
-4. What is the default attribute declared for an @IBOutlet: *weak* or *strong*?
-Why?

 <!-- > -->

 ## Lab suggestions

-1. Complete Study Challenges
+1. Complete Classwork

 1. Read content listed below for clarity on the topics relevant to iOS Memory Management covered in this class.
 And take notes 📝 these topics require you to study a little bit of theory before being able to identify these cases in your own code.